 What happens to junior engineers if you stop hiring at that level?

 The pipeline concern is real.
 Companies that go senior-only today will face a staff engineer drought in five years.
 The answer is not to keep hiring juniors for routine tasks — those tasks are evaporating.
 It is to redesign the junior role as an agent-native apprenticeship: agents handle execution, juniors develop judgment.
-Some teams are running structured agent-pair programs.
+Some teams are running structured agent-pair programs where the junior's job is specification, review, and iteration direction — not implementation.
 The model is genuinely unsettled industry-wide.
 Acknowledging that is more useful than pretending the answer is solved.

 How does security and compliance work on a team this small?

-Tighter, not looser.
-Coding agents produce vulnerabilities at throughput — fast and confident in ways that compound risk.
-The minimum is one security engineer or a dedicated engagement with a security firm, plus automated security scanning in the agent pipeline.
+Tighter, not looser — but it requires deliberate architecture.
+Coding agents produce vulnerabilities at throughput, fast and confident in ways that compound risk.
+The minimum viable security layer: one security engineer or a dedicated engagement with a security firm, SAST scanning in the agent pipeline that runs before any human sees the PR, and a review gate specifically for authentication, authorization, and data access patterns in agent-generated code.
 Cutting security to hit a headcount target is one of the highest-blast-radius moves in this transition.

 What is the most common mistake in this transition?